Weighing the Week Ahead: What is Working, and Will It Persist?

 The economic calendar is loaded and there is plenty of non-economic news as well.
 The punditry will focus on the Trump-Kim summit at the start of the week and then turn to inflation data and the Fed.
 Who knows what the first might bring, but the market is unlikely to be surprised by the Fed.

 The Federal Reserve’s Axis of Symmetry

 The Federal Reserve has two primary mandates: maximizing employment and stable prices.
 Congress also included moderating long-term interest rates as part of the Fed’s overall objective, but that should be the offshoot of stable prices.
 In May the unemployment rate fell to 3.8% which is the lowest since April 2000.

 Market Cap to GDP: An Updated Look at the Buffett Valuation Indicator

-With the GDP Q3 Third Estimate, we now have an updated look at the popular "Buffett Indicator" -- the ratio of corporate equities to GDP.
-The current reading is 121.2%, down from 124.9% the previous quarter.
-It is off its 129.7% interim high in Q1 of 2105.
+With the latest monthly close and the GDP Q1 Second Estimate data and Q1 GNP, we now have an updated look at the popular "Buffett Indicator" -- the ratio of corporate equities to GDP.
+The current reading is 142.1%, up from 136.4% the previous quarter.

-The S&P 500 closed December with a monthly gain of 1.82% after a gain of 3.42% in November.
-All three S&P 500 MAs are signaling "invested" and three of the five Ivy Portfolio ETF MAs — Vanguard Total Stock Market ETF (VTI), PowerShares DB (DBC), and Vanguard FTSE All-World ex-US ETF (VEU) — are signaling "invested".
-In the table, monthly closes that are within 2% of a signal are highlighted in yellow.
+The S&P 500 closed May with a monthly gain of 2.16% after a minor gain of 0.27% in April.
+All three S&P 500 MAs are signaling "invested" and two of five Ivy Portfolio ETFs — Vanguard Total Stock Market ETF (VTI) and PowerShares DB Commodity Index (DBC) — are signaling "invested".